NicoKeilman/GoFIJF/README.md

 # GoFIJF
 PEP files and Stata code to reproduce results in International Journal of Forecasting paper entitled "Assessing the accuracy of probabilistic population forecasts" by Juha Alho and Nico Keilman.

 Contact: nico.keilman@econ.uio.no

 Date: 2 December 2025

+Three Stata (version 19.5, Standard Edition) analyses - one for net-migration, one for deaths, one for births - took approximately 3 x 10 minutes on an ordinary PC.

 Stata code files for computing results and drawing graphs: